alinix1/alinix1/README.md

 I build end-to-end data solutions-from ETL pipelines and statistical analysis to interactive dashboards and data storytelling.<br>

-With a background spanning public health and full-stack web development, I bring a unique combination of domain expertise, technical versatility, and analytical problem-solving to every project.<br>
+With a background spanning public health and full-stack web development, I bring a unique combination of experience, technical versatility, and analytical problem-solving to every project.<br>

 I'm passionate about leveraging data for social impact.<br>
 <br>